-Below are the policies and procedures for handling complaints falling outside of the realm of due process, such as complaints from professional practice education sites, employers of graduates, and the public.
-Records of complaints about the program, including the nature of the complaint and the disposition of the complaint are maintained by the School of Health Sciences.
+Complaints falling outside of the realm of due process, such as complaints from professional practice education sites, employers of graduates, and the public, will be handled according to the following procedure.
+Retaliation against the complainant in any form is prohibited.
+The complaint must be submitted in writing to the Dean of the College of Health Professions and include: